ericwpeterson/remote-redux-five/README.md

 ## Goals

 1. Define a standard protocol for communicating to micro-services.
-2. Define redux state shape to support a standard communication protocol.
+2. Define a redux state shape to support a standard communication protocol.

 ### Motivations
  * Just as redux dev tools is great for UI development, wouldn't it be great to run a similar tool to simulate various conditions on the micro-service layer?
 In doing so, we can simulate events, instead of altering production code or physical devices.